yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 <a name="create-outbound-bots"></a>
 ## Creating outbound bots

-Skype for Business bots can initiate outbound messages to users proactively because they are enabled by a Tenant Administrator.
+Skype for Business bots can initiate outbound messages to users proactively (as long as the user is in a user initiated conversation with the bot and still has the Skype conversation window open) because they are enabled by a Tenant Administrator.
 In order to initiate an outbound message, your bot must be Skype for Business tenant-specific (your code must be written for a bot that will only be deployed in a single tenant.
 Eg. bot@contoso.com).

  In addition, in order to initiate an outbound message, your bot must also have the Skype for Business identity of the user or users that bot will be messaging directly eg. user@contoso.com.
 Your bot will also need to add the Skype for Business Channel entry point URL (https://api.skypeforbusiness.com/platformservice/botframework) to the Trusted Service URLs.